 Step Four: Share the Infographic

-All the steps so far have been in preparation for this – sharing the content.
+All of the steps so far have been in preparation for this – sharing the content.
 Good content, combined with strong outreach, can provide amazing results.
-Whether you write about the post or just upload the infographic alone, a key point is to include the embed code that makes it easy for people to share the infographic in order for you to gain links back to your site.
+Whether you write an accompanying blog post or just upload the infographic alone, a key point is to include the embed code that makes it easy for people to share the infographic.
+By doing so, you’re allowing yourself to gain links back to your site.

 Step Five: Track and Follow Up